-- Section 42.
+- (b) The commission may authorize domestic livestock trailing across land owned or controlled by the department that is designated as a wildlife management area.
+The commission may adopt rules governing the timing of and the route to be used for domestic livestock trailing activities to the extent that the rules are necessary both to enable the trailing of domestic livestock across the designated wildlife management area and to protect and enhance state lands.
+The rules may not: - (i) require a fee for domestic livestock trailing or related activities; or - (ii) prohibit or unreasonably interfere with domestic livestock trailing activities. - (4) For the purposes of this section, the following definitions apply: - (a) "Domestic livestock" means domestic animals kept for farm and ranch purposes, including but not limited to horses, cattle, sheep, goats, and dogs. - (b) "Domestic livestock trailing" means the entering upon and crossing of department lands and the use of the lands for forage by domestic livestock for a maximum of 96 consecutive hours." - Section 31.
 Section 87-1-401, MCA, is amended to read: - "87-1-401.
 Director to carry out policies.
-The director shall carry out the policies of the commission and board and shall adopt rules authorized by law to implement those policies." {Internal References to 87-1-401: None.} - Section 43.
+The director shall carry out the policies of the commission and the board and shall adopt rules authorized by law to implement those policies." - Section 32.
 Section 87-1-622, MCA, is amended to read: - "87-1-622.
 Forest management plan -- sustainable yield study required -- definition.
-(1) The commission and board shall adopt a forest management plan plans for lands under their jurisdiction, based on an annual sustainable yield, to implement the provisions of 87-1-201(9)(a)(iv). - (2) The department, under the direction of the commission, shall, before July 1, 2012, commission a study by a qualified independent third party to determine, using scientific principles, the annual sustainable yield on forested department lands.
-The department shall direct the qualified independent third party to determine the annual sustainable yield pursuant to all state and federal laws. - (3) The annual timber sale requirement for the timber sale program administered by the department to address fire mitigation, pine beetle infestation, and wildlife habitat enhancement may not exceed the annual sustainable yield. - (4) The commission and board shall review and redetermine the annual sustainable yield for lands under their jurisdiction at least once every 5 years.
+(1) The commission and the board shall adopt a forest management plan plans for lands under their jurisdiction, based on an annual sustainable yield, to implement the provisions of 87-1-201(9)(a)(iv). - (2) The department, under the direction of the commission, shall, before July 1, 2012, commission a study by a qualified independent third party to determine, using scientific principles, the annual sustainable yield on forested department lands.
+The department shall direct the qualified independent third party to determine the annual sustainable yield pursuant to all state and federal laws. - (3) The annual timber sale requirement for the timber sale program administered by the department to address fire mitigation, pine beetle infestation, and wildlife habitat enhancement may not exceed the annual sustainable yield.

-- (5) Expenditures necessary to meet the requirements of this section are authorized to be made by the department pursuant to 87-1-601. - (6) For the purposes of this section, the term "annual sustainable yield" means the quantity of timber that can be harvested from forested department lands each year, taking into account the ability of forested lands to generate replacement tree growth and in accordance with: - (a) the provisions of 87-1-201(9)(a)(iv); - (b) state and federal laws, including but not limited to the laws pertaining to wildlife, recreation, and maintenance of watersheds; and - (c) water quality standards that protect fisheries and aquatic life and that are adopted under the provisions of Title 75, chapter 5."
+- (4) The commission and the board shall review and redetermine the annual sustainable yield for lands under their jurisdiction at least once every 5 years. - (5) Expenditures necessary to meet the requirements of this section are authorized to be made by the department pursuant to 87-1-601. - (6) For the purposes of this section, the term "annual sustainable yield" means the quantity of timber that can be harvested from forested department lands each year, taking into account the ability of forested lands to generate replacement tree growth and in accordance with: - (a) the provisions of 87-1-201(9)(a)(iv); - (b) state and federal laws, including but not limited to the laws pertaining to wildlife, recreation, and maintenance of watersheds; and - (c) water quality standards that protect fisheries and aquatic life and that are adopted under the provisions of Title 75, chapter 5."